 When prescribed medications lead to addiction, the treatment needed is often the same as for illicit drug addiction.
 This treatment starts in a licensed and accredited Florida detox center.

-When you’re ready to start on the road to recovery from buprenorphine addiction or other drug or alcohol abuse, call Serenity House Detox at 866-294-5306.
+When you’re ready to start on the road to recovery from buprenorphine addiction or other drug or alcohol abuse, call Serenity House Detox & Recovery at 866-294-5306.
 This call will be your most important step forward into a better tomorrow, so don’t wait.